 About the methods and revisions of seasonally adjusted data, seasonal adjustment of statistical indicators in the NIS is conducted in a harmonized European methodology described in the "Guide of the European statistical system for seasonal adjustment."
 The procedure is performed using the software developed by Eurostat product Demetra, whereby applied the algorithm TRAMO / SEATS.

 |Data revision - practice|

-Of seasonal adjustment are subjected data on GDP components in the manufacturing process and cost components for final use.
+Of seasonal adjustment are subjected data on GDP components.
 Applies direct method of seasonal adjustment, in which the aggregates and their components undergo self - smoothing.
 As a result, there is a non - additivity of the seasonally adjusted data - the aggregates are not equal to the sum of their components.
 The parameters of the model for seasonal adjustment determined at the start of each calendar year / first quarter of the year / and in case of the used classification of economic activities.
 This targeted model is used to revise the seasonally adjusted values for the quarters within the dynamic lines.

 |Data revision - average size|